 Skip to content

-Associate Professor Dawn Bessarab is an Indigenous woman of Bardi (West Kimberley) and Indjarbandi (Pilbara) descent, who has a background in Aboriginal child protection, family violence and community development.
+Winthrop Professor, Dawn Bessarab, is an Indigenous woman of Bardi (West Kimberley) and Indjarbandi (Pilbara) descent, who has a background in Aboriginal child protection, family violence and community development.

-She has worked for the Department of the Attorney General across courts and tribunal services and led the development of culturally appropriate pamphlets informing Aboriginal people about court processes and de-mystifying the legal jargon and language.
-Dawn has also worked for the Department of Child Protection (then Community Development) as a social worker and an Aboriginal child protection worker where her role involved child protection investigations, development and delivery of Aboriginal child protection training to Departmental workers, providing advice on Aboriginal issues, family support and community development approaches to working with Aboriginal communities, families and children engaged in the child protection system.
-She also has considerable experience in the field of family violence and was the chair of a women's refuge in Perth for four years.
+Dawn has worked for the Department of the Attorney General across courts and tribunal services, the Department of Child Protection (then Community Development) and as a social worker and an Aboriginal child protection worker.
+She has considerable experience in the field of family violence and was the chair of a women's refuge in Perth for four years.

-Other research projects that Dawn is involved with are a collaborative research partnership between Indigenous and non-Indigenous organisations in an urban and regional location and she provides Indigenous mentoring and supervision to the principal researchers and co-facilitates workshops to build the capacity of both the Indigenous and non-Indigenous partners.
+Other research projects that Dawn is involved with are: a collaborative research partnership between Indigenous and non-Indigenous organisations in an urban and regional location; Indigenous mentoring and supervision to the principal researchers; and co-facilitates workshops to build the capacity of both Indigenous and non-Indigenous partners.